Extreme ultraviolet lithography: EUV photoresist exposure: the role of electrons

 The randomness of the number of secondary electrons is itself a source of stochastic behavior in EUV resist images.
 The scale length of electron blur itself has a distribution.
+Intel demonstrated with a rigorous simulation that EUV-released electrons scatter distances larger than 15 nm in EUV resists.

 The electron blur is also affected by total internal reflection from the top surface of the resist film.